hediet/blog/content/posts/2019/10/ts-lang-service-plugin/index.post.md

 title: Implementing TypeScript Refactorings With Hot Reloading
 ---

-This post is about how to implement a simple refactoring for TypesScript as a language service plugin.
+This post is about how to implement a simple refactoring for TypesScript as a language service plugin that can be used in VS Code.
-It features
+It showcases modern development techniques like hot reloading, test driven development and syntax tree visualizations in VS Code.

 ## Goal